gianlucasposito/Loan-Approval-Prediction/README.md

 This project develops a machine learning model to predict loan approval based on applicant details.
 The loan prediction problem involves determining the likelihood that a loan application will be approved or rejected, given various features such as income, loan amount, and credit history.
-The goal is to enhance decision-making for loan applications by utilizing historical data.
+The goal is to enhance decision-making for loan applications by using historical data.
 Additionally, the project emphasizes explainable AI to ensure transparency and build trust in predictions.
 Furthermore, a user-friendly app is deployed using the Streamlit library, which can be accessed here: [Streamlit App](#).

 ## Dataset and Variables